 Drinking plenty of water and healthful juices can help relieve constipation in many cases.

 The following fruit juices contain fiber, sorbitol, and water, and they can help relieve constipation.

-Prunes, or dried plums, are well-known for their laxative effects on the body and to benefit overall digestion and gut health.
+Many people eat prunes, or dried plums, for their laxative effects on the body and to benefit overall digestion and gut health.

 It is worth noting that the California Dried Plum Board funded this research.